Hunters Beach Acadia National Park – A Hidden Rocky Cove Gem

 A Stream Meets the Sea

-One of Hunters Beach’s most charming features is the small stream that flows directly into the cove.
-Originating in the nearby hills, it winds its way through a lush forest before spilling over the cobblestones and into the ocean.
+One of Hunters Beach’s most charming and photogenic features is the small stream that flows directly into the cobbled cove.
+The stream originates in the wooded hills above and winds through a shady forest of spruce and fir before spilling over the granite stones and mingling with the Atlantic.

 Tides, Safety, and Best Times to Visit